MatchuPitchu/react-summary/01_React Concepts.md

 - when you use specific css files to style elements in specific js files (-> e.g. task.js with task.css), then it's problematic that these css rules are in global scope and by mistake you could reuse them somewhere without wanting it

-  - recommanded solution: Styling with CSS Modules
+  - `OPTION 1`: CSS Modules

     - creates unique versions of the styles of your css file, so they apply only to the wished component AND you avoid to have them in the global scope
-    - it's already prefconfigured in React: https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/
+    - it's already prefconfigured in React <https://create-react-app.dev/docs/adding-a-css-modules-stylesheet>

-    ```JavaScript
+    ```JSX
     // a) rename css file to Filename.module.css
     // b) use -> import styles from './Filename.module.css'
-    // c) replace className string with obj styles and add your needed classes as a property
+    // c) replace className string with styles obj and add your needed classes as a property
     // d) conditional rendering with backticks as always
     import styles from './Filename.module.css';